 During the construction of a garment, you may have to grade two seam allowances (SAs) that are pressed together, rather than pressed open.
 For example, like when you apply a collar.

 The SA that faces the world (or the exterior of the garment) is the one that gets to keep its width while the other is trimmed by half.
-This is so that the seam appears smooth when you’re gazing at the right side of the garment.
+This is so that the seam appears smooth when you’re gazing at it from the right side of the garment.

 Makes sense, right?!